Benign Prostatic Hyperplasia (BPH)

-Using the criteria of a prostate volume > 30 mL and a moderate or high American Urological Association Symptom Score (see Table: American Urological Association Symptom Score for Benign Prostatic Hyperplasia), the prevalence of BPH in men aged 55 to 74 without prostate cancer is 19%.
+Using the criteria of a prostate volume > 30 mL and a moderate or high American Urological Association Symptom Score (see table American Urological Association Symptom Score for Benign Prostatic Hyperplasia), the prevalence of BPH in men aged 55 to 74 without prostate cancer is 19%.
 But if voiding criteria of a maximal urinary flow rate < 10 mL/sec and a postvoid residual urine volume > 50 mL are included, the prevalence is only 4%.
-Based on autopsy studies, the prevalence of BPH increases from 8% in men aged 31 to 40 yr to 40 to 50% in men aged 51 to 60 yr and to > 80% in men > 80 yr.
+Based on autopsy studies, the prevalence of BPH increases from 8% in men aged 31 to 40 years to 40 to 50% in men aged 51 to 60 years and to > 80% in men > 80 years.

 American Urological Association Symptom Score for Benign Prostatic Hyperplasia

 The etiology is unknown but probably involves hormonal changes associated with aging.

 Multiple fibroadenomatous nodules develop in the periurethral region of the prostate, probably originating within the periurethral glands rather than in the true fibromuscular prostate (surgical capsule), which is displaced peripherally by progressive growth of the nodules.